 Taking a walk with Charles Dickens:

 Then we walked in the shoes of Chuck Dickens to his favorite pub crawl.
-Then took a tour of his first home.
+Then we took a tour of his first home.
 I would highly recommend it.

 Ready to cool our heels, we enjoyed a splendid tea time at Covent Garden’s Ladurée.